-Bali Fashion Group has partnered with several organizations to include Barn N Bunk an Organic Farming Education Centre, ROLE Foundation – Bukit Women’s Weaver Association and Nusa Penida Community Artisan Gallery.
+Bali Fashion Dream has partnered with several organizations to include Barn N Bunk an Organic Farming Education Centre, ROLE Foundation – Bukit Women’s Weaver Association and Nusa Penida Community Artisan Gallery.

 The 9 interns awarded a place will stay for 6 nights 7 days at the research center based on an organic farm on the beach.